Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 | Remediate the condition | Passed |
 | Verify the resulting compliance state | Passed |

-### Test 3 – Create and deploy a Configuration Profile
-...

-### Test 4 – Verify that the configured settings are applied
-...

-### Test 5 – Assign a Compliance Policy
-...

-...

 ### 5. Configuration Verification

 The configuration was verified on WIN11-INTUNE-02 using PowerShell.